lcpp-org/PlasmaEDU/README.md

 # PlasmaEDU

-Collection of small routines and implementations used for Plasma Courses at NPRE
+Collection of small numerical routines and implementations used for Plasma Courses at NPRE

 Prof. D. Curreli